 Don’t get me wrong, I can get behind a salad when it’s good.
 But even the best salads, the ones with lots of textures & flavours, protein & crunch to satisfy a genuinely hungry person could be improved upon.
-We’ve done things like grilled our romaine, drizzled them with warm bacon dressing, topped them with grilled slabs of Halloumi and done pretty much everything we can to jazz up the sensible staple.
-We’re all open to improvements on the salad status-quo.
+We’ve done things like grilled our romaine, drizzled leaves with warm bacon dressing, topped salads with grilled slabs of Halloumi and done pretty much everything we can to jazz up the sensible dinnertime staple.
+I think it’s pretty clear that we’re open to some new improvements on the salad status-quo.
 Aren’t we?

-The beauty behind the skillet salad is that the residual heat from a skillet, combined with the hot stuff you cooked in it give the more traditional leafy elements of the salad a chance to get just a little bit warm and (yes) even slightly wilted in the heat.
-The result is a more succulent leaf.
+The beauty behind the skillet salad is that the residual heat from a skillet, combined with the hot stuff you cooked in it, give the more traditional leafy elements of the salad a chance to get just a little bit warm and get ever so slightly wilted in the heat.
+The result of this warm hit is a more succulent leaf.
 It makes the greens a bit juicier, rather than straight up crunchy.
 If you’re weird about wilted greens (and I am with you in certain situations), go with a leaf that is acceptable to you in either it’s raw OR cooked form.
 Something like Kale, Escarole or mustard greens).
-If you’re one of those people who like two hour old Caesar Salad, and I know you’re out there - you’re going to LOVE this.
+If you’re one of those people who like two hour old Caesar Salad - and I know you’re out there - you’re going to LOVE this.

 The Basic Format for the Skillet Salad is As Follows:

 HOT STUFF - In mine it was skillet-roasted beets, carrots & shallots cut big (like, halved) so they had big-time “tooth sink-ability” (term coined by Dan Pashman of The Sporkful, one of my all time favourite food podcasts), and tossed in Za’taar.